-You can study the MSc in Human Resource Management by distance learning, or with these Learning Partners; Zambian Institute for Capacity Building in Zambia, School of Business and Computer Science in Trinidad, Glamis Business School in Mauritius, CMT Training in Argentina, iCon in Greece and Ain Shams University in Cairo, Egypt.
+You can study the MSc in Human Resource Management by distance learning, or with these Learning Partners; School of Business and Computer Science in Trinidad, Glamis Business School in Mauritius, iCon in Greece and Ain Shams University in Cairo, Egypt.
 Contact them direct for more.

 Studying the MSc in Human Resource Management.

 Graduates with the MSc in Human Resource Management programme.

 You can study course-by-course and pay as you learn, or sign up for two or three courses at once.
 Our fees are flexible.